 Sheesh, imagine having the “rattle” and the “buzz”.
 A cacophony of annoying reverberations!!!

 The vibration can be sorted by placing a piece of veld under the dashboard.
-Locate the rattle and wedge the material between the cheap as chips plastic plug, to make it go away.
+Locate the rattle and wedge the material between the cheap chips plastic plug, to make it go away.
 Get creative!

 Inspect all your plastic receptacles on the dash to ensure none of them are missing.
-Concentrate on the defrost bezel situated new the gauge cluster.
+Concentrate on the defrost bezel situated in new the gauge cluster.